Native Middleware

 ephpm_kv_* — replicated across the cluster when clustering is enabled.

 The module must match the host binary’s libc.
-For the release (musl)
+The release binary is

 library = "<crate_name>" mount finds the lib<name>.so form through